- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 - CON: Petty crime

-Ever since the economic crisis, theft and robberies have risen in Buenos Aires.
-Always stay on the safe side.
-Do not carry large amounts of money or carry all your credit cards and important documents like passports when not needed.
-Pickpocketing is also common on busy streets.
-So, avoid wearing backpacks with visible and easily accessible zippers.
+The economic instability has led to an increase in thefts and robberies in Buenos Aires.
+Always stay in the safer barrios.
+Don't carry large amounts of money or carry all your credit cards and important documents like passports when not needed.
+Pickpocketing is common on busy streets.
+Expats should therefore avoid wearing backpacks with visible and easily accessible zippers.

 Cost of living in Buenos Aires